 Our Bi-monthly GMP Trends Report gives our readers the most frequently cited FDA 483 observations taken from recent FDA Inspections.
 The non-essential information is redacted to streamline the facts in an easily readable format.

-A company recently received this 483 observation: …..
-The program for evaluating and monitoring supplies […]
+A company recently received this 483 observation: ….
+Laboratory records do not include complete data […]